 Center for Community Engagement staff works with interns throughout the summer, meeting weekly to discuss internship experiences and issues intersecting with poverty.
 Along with their internship, interns will commit to these weekly discussions, a final written reflection and a presentation in the fall following their internship summer.

-Couldn’t make one of our info sessions?
+Can’t make one of our info sessions?
 Find important information in our Addison County Internship PowerPoint.

 Summer of 2018 Community Partners and Internship Site Hosts